CGnTLab/tumorQuant/README.md

 ```
 *Close the current terminal and reopen it for the environment changes to take effect.*

-#### To check if tumorQuant is installed correctly, run the following command:
+#### To check if tumorVQ is installed correctly, run the following command:
 ```bash
 tumorVQ -h
 ```